All Guides About Start Here

 Profitable At

-Profitable at $1K–$10K MRR.
-No need for millions in ARR.
-Small scale is the whole point.
+Profitable at $1K–$10K a month in subscriptions.
+No need to reach millions in yearly income.
+Staying small is the whole point.

-Micro SaaS is a software-as-a-service business built and operated by one person or a very small team, targeting a specific niche problem, with no outside funding.
-The term was coined by Tyler Tringas around 2014 to describe a category of software businesses that were fundamentally different from venture-backed SaaS in scope, ambition, and operating model.
+Micro SaaS is a small subscription software business — software customers pay a monthly fee to use — built and run by one person or a very small team, focused on one specific problem, with no outside investor money.
+The term was coined by Tyler Tringas around 2014 to describe a kind of software business that is very different from the kind backed by venture capital firms (companies that invest large sums in early-stage businesses in exchange for partial ownership, betting on rapid growth).
+The differences are in size, ambition, and how the business is run.

 How Is Micro SaaS Different From Traditional SaaS?

-The business model is identical — both charge recurring subscriptions for cloud-hosted software.
-The differences are in scope, funding, team size, and ambition.
+The business model is the same.
+Both charge customers a monthly fee for software that runs in the cloud.
+The differences are in size, funding, team, and ambition.

-A micro SaaS is profitable at $2K MRR.
-A VC-backed SaaS needs millions in ARR to justify its capital structure.
-The same product can be a failure for one model and a great business for the other.
+A micro SaaS turns a profit at $2,000 a month.
+A venture-backed company needs millions a year to justify the money raised from investors.
+The same product can be a flop in one model and a great business in the other.

-Time to Profitability: Micro SaaS vs VC-Backed SaaS
+Time to Profit: Micro SaaS vs Investor-Backed Software

 Typical milestones • Illustrative comparison